Did you know that there is a process to styling curly hair?? I didn’t have any idea.

 I thought I would share what I have learned and, hopefully, help someone rediscover their natural curls along the way.
 I am going to do some videos as well and that may be easier to understand.
 But for now here is a pretty long post of the steps I use to style my curly hair.

-If you follow me on Instagram you will have seen my journey and more videos of my hair and what it looks like.
 Below are a few close ups so you get idea of my curls.

 Here are the steps I take to Style My Curly Hair

 This is a work in progress.. and I will continue to change up my products and see how they work with my hair.
 This is what I am doing now..

 - Wash hair: I thoroughly wet hair and using this shampoo on my scalp only.
 I massaged my scalp with my fingertips working the shampoo throughout my scalp.

 - Condition hair: Add a good amount of 3 in 1 conditioner with praying hands technique.
 Which means pressing conditioner down the length of your hair.
 I then rake with my fingers or comb/brush through hair to get tangles out.
 There are two camps here ; one says you should never use a comb/brush on curly hair as it removes the curl families.
 The other camp says it is ok because it helps form the curl families.
 For me, I have really thick, tangly hair and I usually need to use a comb/ brush after conditioning in the shower and it has not hurt my curls.
 I do not brush/comb my hair any other time.
 Once it is tangle free, I flip my hair upside down and add more conditioner – using praying method- pressing conditioner into hair and then rake, scrunch.

 - I then rinse out the conditioner.

 - I Turn off shower, dry my body off and wrap towel around me while still in the shower..I know you wanted to know this step 😂